SpongePowered/SpongeDocs/source/plugin/api-versions.rst

 API-Versions
 ============

-This page explains which API versions exist, and to which Minecraft version their implementations belong.
+This page explains which API versions exist, and to which Minecraft version(s) their implementations belong.

 +-------------+--------------+----------------+-------------------------------------------+
 | API-Version | Release Date | End of Updates | Known Implementations (Minecraft Version) |